RayVentura/ShortGPT/README.md

 Inside `api_utils` functions provide utility for working with different APIs.
 Files: `image_api.py`, `pexels_api.py`,  `youtube_api.py` and `eleven_api.py`.
 We added  `youtube_api.py` to source video assets directly from YouTube.
 Feel free to modify `the _generateVideoUrls` function for the hierachy of video asset sources.

-#### `search_videos_YouTube(query_string)`
+-  #### `search_videos_YouTube(query_string)`

       The search_videos_YouTube function takes a query string as input and searches for a video on YouTube based on that query.
 It returns the URL of the first search result if found, or None if no video is found.

       Integration of `shortGPT.api_utils.youtube_api`, which serves as an additional source for gathering footage based on the queried keyword.
 This is particularly useful when dealing with niche / comedy / meme topics where stock footage is not available.
 If nothing matches we backtrack to the pexels API.

+-  #### `triage_videos_Youtube(expected_score_parameter)` ❗not released yet

 ### Demo